yoctoproject/poky/documentation/ref-manual/variables.rst

       file is not persistent.
 You can override this setting by setting the variable to "no" to make the log directory persistent.

+   :term:`VOLATILE_TMP_DIR`
+      Specifies the persistence of the target's ``/tmp`` directory.

+      By default, :term:`VOLATILE_TMP_DIR` is set to "yes", in which case ``/tmp`` links to a directory which resides in RAM in a ``tmpfs`` filesystem.

+      If instead, you want the ``/tmp`` directory to be persistent, set the variable to "no" to make it a regular directory in the root filesystem.

+      This supports both sysvinit and systemd based systems.

    :term:`WARN_QA`
       Specifies the quality assurance checks whose failures are reported as warnings by the OpenEmbedded build system.
 You set this variable in